 The Office of the Registrar is the official office to release a student's academic record which is a chronological listing of all coursework and degrees attempted and earned.
 The University offers secure electronic transcript delivery and paper copy.
 In partnership with Credentials TranscriptsPlus®, Heidelberg University is able to provide official transcripts delivered through TranscriptsPlus® to network and out of network recipients.
 Directions are available at the registrar's website to assist in the transcript request process.
 Rates are subject to change based on current US Postal Service charges; all fees are posted on the transcript ordering website.
 Electronic transcripts are generally sent every twenty-four hours when ordered online.
 In office requests are processed weekly, generally five to seven business days.
-Immediate transcript processing is available for \$20.00, plus the transcript fee.
-Transcripts will not be released when a business account hold is active.
+Immediate transcript processing is available for \$15.00, plus the transcript fee.
+Transcripts will not be released when there is an active hold on your account.